 Maximum Asset % configurations are meant to serve as an upper boundary for the maximum risk exposure of a single crypto asset.
 This prevents a particular asset from consuming more of the index than you would desire.

 To create an index that closely follows the market, you can:

 - Increase Maximum Asset %

 Creating an equal-weighted index is even easier.
 Instead of having to choose the minimum and maximum allocation percentages, you now only have to select the total # of Assets you would like.
-Remember to blacklist any assets that you do not want included in your portfolio.
+Remember to "exclude" any assets that you do not want to be included in your portfolio.

 To learn more about the effects of diversifying your crypto portfolio, we recommend reading the articles below that discuss portfolio diversity and optimal asset distribution.